Unwritten (song): Legacy

+Nielsen Media Research ranked "Unwritten" the second most-played song on US radio stations in 2006.

 Bedingfield performed the song at the Concert for Diana.
 Bedingfield performed this, alongside "Pocketful of Sunshine" in the season 7 finale of the Canadian series Degrassi: The Next Generation.
 It is the theme song to the popular MTV series, The Hills.
 Bedingfield later re-recorded another, slower version of "Unwritten" with production team Carney for use in the final episode of The Hills.
 A 2019 remix version appears as the theme song in The Hills sequel series, The Hills: New Beginnings.

-"Unwritten" has heard in the following feature films: Ice Princess, Because I Said So and The Sisterhood of the Traveling Pants.
+"Unwritten" can be heard in the following feature films: Anyone but You, Teenage Mutant Ninja Turtles: Mutant Mayhem, Ice Princess, and The Sisterhood of the Traveling Pants.
 2006 World Champion figure skater Kimmie Meissner has done several exhibition programs to the song as well.

-The song is heard on the series premiere of Ugly Betty.
+The song is also heard on the series premiere of Ugly Betty.

+BBC would use the song as the closing montage following England's defeat to Portugal in the UEFA Euro 2004 quarterfinals.

-It is featured on the episode "Welcome to the Dollhouse", from the series Pretty Little Liars.
+It is featured in the episode "Welcome to the Dollhouse", from the series Pretty Little Liars.
 In 2006, the Bratz released a cover of the song on a special edition of their soundtrack album, Bratz: Forever Diamondz.

-The song appears in the video games Karaoke Revolution Presents: American Idol Thrillville: Off the Rails and as downloadable content for Rock Band 4, while the Johnny Vicious remix appears in Dance Dance Revolution SuperNova 2 alongside its original video.
+The song appears in the video games Karaoke Revolution Presents: American Idol, Thrillville: Off the Rails and as downloadable content for Rock Band 4, while the Johnny Vicious remix appears in Dance Dance Revolution SuperNova 2 alongside its original video.
 The song was used for the Pantene television and radio advertisements.
 "Unwritten" has become a common song used to celebrate graduation due to its uplifting message about the future.

+The song saw a resurgence in popularity following its inclusion in the film Anyone but You in late 2023; it was subsequently used to soundtrack a number of TikTok videos.